QuickstartMoving from RabbitholesCore concepts

 What's in the menu

-1. MCP server quick-toggles — enable or disable your configured MCP servers for this conversation
+3. MCPs — enable or disable your configured MCP servers for this conversation ("Toggle MCP tool servers")

-2. Reasoning presets — Reasoning: Low, Reasoning: Medium, Reasoning: High, Reasoning: Max, for models that support extended thinking (see Models & Providers)
+4. Reasoning presets — Reasoning: Low, Medium, High, Max, for models that support extended thinking (see Models & Providers)

-3. Skills & prompts — your local library of reusable markdown prompts and agent skills
+5. Prompts — your local library of reusable markdown prompts

 Where the library lives on disk